yingweiwo

 Absorption, Distribution and Excretion

-Elimination: Renal: Excreted unchanged in the urine with excretion of a single dose completed within 24 hours.
-Total clearance ranges from 2.5 to 10.9 L/hr.
-Fecal: Unabsorbed drug is secreted in the feces.
+Elimination: Renal: Excreted unchanged in the urine, with a single dose eliminated within 24 hours.
+Total clearance ranges from 2.5 to 10.9 L/h.
+Fecal: Unabsorbed drug is excreted in the feces.

-For more Absorption, Distribution and Excretion (Complete) data for ZANAMIVIR (7 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of zanamivir (7 metabolites), please visit the HSDB record page.

 Biological Half-Life